Updated May 31, 2023

 |yy||Copy (yank, cut) the current line into the buffer|

 |Nyy or yNy||Copy ‘N’ lines along with the current line into the buffer|

 |p||Paste / Put the lines in the buffer into the text after the current line|

-Due to the availability of the VI editor in all the Linux environment, learning VI editor can be really useful.
+Due to the availability of the VI editor in all the Linux environment, learning the VI editor can be really useful.
 It can help us in creating and editing the scripts.
 We must be familiar with the commands along with the particular mode in which that command is to be used.
-This is not the end of the options available in VI editor keep exploring as the challenge comes to your way.
+This is not the end of the options available in VI editor keep exploring as the challenge comes your way.